If you wish to understand SEO, think of it as the sorting hat from Harry Potter. It sorts the search results to any query in a fair and just manner.

 As we mentioned earlier, the bounce rate assesses the rate at which users have left your site after visiting it initially.

 A higher bounce rate may make you anxious but we suggest that you do not trust it blindly.
-If a viewer visits your site and reads a blog post on the first page and then leave, you have successfully converted them.
+If a viewer visits your site and reads a blog post on the first page and then leaves, you have successfully converted them.

 However, it will be considered as a bounce and will drive up your bounce rate.
 Which is why it is advisable to not read too much into it.